 AMCAS APPLICATION

-The first step in the application process is the completion of the American Medical College Application Service (AMCAS) common application, which consists of your complete academic record, biographic information, personal statement, experiences, and letters of evaluation.
+The first step in the application process is the completion of the American Medical College Application Service (AMCAS) common application.
 You will designate the University of Minnesota Medical School as a recipient of your application.

-The AMCAS application deadline to the University of Minnesota Medical School MD programs on both the Twin Cities and Duluth campuses is October 1.
-The MSTP (MD/PhD) program AMCAS application deadline is November 1.
+The final AMCAS application submission deadline to the University of Minnesota Medical School MD program is October 1.

 LETTERS OF EVALUATION